jasontgarwood/PUI_A8/README.md

 Together with bootstrap the animation adds responsive interactivity that layers a clean organization strategy with a free flowing animation.
 These libraries add personality, tone, and experiential value to the design.

 ## E. ITERATION FROM A7
-Describe how you iterated on your HW7 mockups, if at all, including any changes you made to your original design while you were implementing your website.
-(2-4 sentences max)
 Many of the iterations made during implementation were minor style and organizational changes.
 For example, the gallery images were resized so the interactive background could play a larger role in the user experience.
 Additionally, the about page now includes more information such as the link to a larger collection of work for those interested.